-This session will be at the Virginia Council for the Social Studies conference in Richmond, on March 24 or 25.
+This session will be at the Virginia Council for the Social Studies conference in Richmond, on March 24.
 When we have an exact date and time for this one-hour hands-on session, we will update this post.

 Visit the VCSS site here to register.